-The AD7653 has a versatile digital interface; it can be interfaced with the host system by using either a serial or a parallel interface.
+The AD7651 has a versatile digital interface; it can be interfaced with the host system by using either a serial or a parallel interface.
 The serial interface is multiplexed on the parallel data bus.
-The AD7653 digital interface also accommodates both 3 V and 5 V logic by simply connecting the OVDD supply pin of the AD7653 to the host system interface digital supply.
-Finally, by using the OB/2C input pin, both twos complement and straight binary coding can be used.
+The AD7651 digital interface also accommodates both 3 V and 5 V logic by simply connecting the OVDD supply pin of the AD7651 to the host system interface digital supply.
+Finally, by using the $OB/\overline{2C}$ input pin, both twos complement or straight binary coding can be used.

-The two signals, $\overline{CS}$ and $\overline{RD}$ , control the interface. $\overline{CS}$ and $\overline{RD}$ have a similar effect because they are OR'd together internally.
+The two signals, \overline{CS} and \overline{RD} , control the interface. \overline{CS} and \overline{RD} have a similar effect because they are OR'd together internally.
 When at least one of these signals is HIGH, the interface outputs are in high impedance.
-Usually $\overline{CS}$ allows the selection of each AD7653 in multicircuit applications and is held LOW in a single AD7653 design. $\overline{RD}$ is generally used to enable the conversion result on the data bus.
+Usually \overline{CS} allows the selection of each AD7651 in multicircuit applications and is held low in a single AD7651 design. \overline{RD} is generally used to enable the conversion result on the data bus.